virdijag/webapp-example1-react/README.md

+# Webapp-Example1-React
+This project is a simple example of CRUD operations with search.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts